Exclusive: U.S. may give banks bonus points for low-income lending amid coronavirus crisis - source

 Such measures are typically used in localized areas in response to natural disasters such as flooding or hurricanes, but regulators believe they could also be applied to the nationwide disruption caused by the virus outbreak.

+After 2017’s Hurricane Maria caused widespread damage and displaced many in the U.S. Virgin Islands and Puerto Rico, federal banking regulators said they would give “favorable consideration” to any community development activities by banks that went toward revitalization throughout the nation, not just in the immediate local community.

-Reporting by Chris Prentice; Editing by Michelle Price, Chizu Nomiyama and Lisa Shumaker
+Reporting by Chris Prentice; Editing by Michelle Price, Lisa Shumaker and Tom Brown